Elias Díaz Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Elias Diaz and his .700 slugging percentage over his past 10 games, take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Chase Field, Monday at 4:10 PM ET.
+The Colorado Rockies, including Elias Diaz and his .667 slugging percentage over his past 10 games, take on starter Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5 with a double and an RBI) against the Mets.
+He had two hits (going 2-for-5) in his most recent game against the Diamondbacks.

 Elias Díaz Game Info & Props vs. the Diamondbacks